 I mentioned “mount stupid” last week in a three-part article on the University of Utah.
 Mount stupid is a bit of a meme derived from accounts of the Dunning-Kruger effect, which I have referred to in developing an account of bozonet formation.
 Kruger and Dunning found that individuals with little grasp of an area of knowledge or practice lacked the ability to judge their own ability relative to the ability of others.
-As they put in their rather famous article: “Unskilled and Unaware of It: How Difficulties in Recognizing One’s Own Incompetence Lead to Inflated Self-Assessments.”
-The less one knows, the more likely one is to overrate their ability.
+As they put in their rather famous article: “Unskilled and Unaware of It: How Difficulties in Recognizing One’s Own Incompetence Lead to Inflated Self-Assessments,” the less one knows, the more one is likely to overrate their ability.

 Here’s the abstract from the paper (my emphasis):

 People tend to hold overly favorable views of their abilities in many social and intellectual domains.
 The authors suggest that this overestimation occurs, in part, because people who are unskilled in these domains suffer a dual burden: Not only do these people reach erroneous conclusions and make unfortunate choices, but their incompetence robs them of the metacognitive ability to realize it.
 Across 4 studies, the authors found that participants scoring in the bottom quartile on tests of humor, grammar, and logic grossly overestimated their test performance and ability.
 Although their test scores put them in the 12th percentile, they estimated themselves to be in the 62nd.
 Several analyses linked this miscalibration to deficits in metacognitive skill, or the capacity to distinguish accuracy from error.
 Paradoxically, improving the skills of participants, and thus increasing their metacognitive competence, helped them recognize the limitations of their abilities.